Educational resource about Bluetooth technology and wireless connectivity

 Troubleshooting Bluetooth Locks Issues

-If you're experiencing limited range with speakers, try these troubleshooting steps:
+If you're experiencing pairing failures with smart home sensors, try these troubleshooting steps:

 Check for interference from other wireless devices in the Short Range Wireless environment